devjuliet/qa-time/questions/set-state.md

 There is no guarantee that calls to `setState` will run synchronously, as they may eventually be batched together.
 You can provide an optional callback that will be executed when the call to setState is actually completed.

 When a function is provided to `setState`, it will be called at some point in the future (not synchronously).
 It will be called with the arguments (state, props, context).
-These values can be different from this because the function may be called after receiveProps but before `shouldComponentUpdate`, and this new state, props, and context will not yet be assigned to this.
+These values can be different from this because the function may be called after `receiveProps` now called `componentWillReceiveProps` but before `shouldComponentUpdate`, and this new state, props, and context will not yet be assigned to this.

 The React component inherits from React.Component, and setState is the React.Component method, so setState belongs to its prototype method for the component.
 ```typescript